artsus4/hakchi2-wiki/FAQ.md

 **Q: Which games are supported?**

+A: If you just want to enable support for near all games, read the next question.
+But if you want to satisfy your curiosity and thirst for knowledge...
+First of all, it depends on game's mapper.
+Mapper is hardware stored inside game cartridge, so emulator must emulate not only NES/Famicom hardware but mapper (cartridge's hardware) too.
+But there are hundreds of different mappers, many pirate/unlicensed mappers are not discovered ant documented at all.
+But NES Mini's emulator can emulate most popular mappers.
+My hakchi2 detects unsupported mapper automatically and will warn you.
+It still can add unsupported ROMs but the games likely will not work without additional modding.

-A: At this time, it is confirmed that the NES Mini emulator can run these mappers:
+At this time, it is confirmed that the NES Mini's emulator can run these mappers:

 * 0 (NROM) - very simple games like Ice Climber, Pac-Man, etc.
 * 1 (MMC1) - many good games, this is the second most popular mapper.